JuJin1324/tech-first-backend/README.md

 ```
 tech-first-backend/
-├── part-1-hexagonal-architecture/ # Code for the first tutorial part (Hexagonal Architecture)
+├── part-2-rest-and-soap-adapter/  # Code for the second tutorial part (REST and SOAP Adapter)
 └── docs/                          # Technical documentation and diagrams
 ```